Rulo Bridge: History

-2013 Bridge
+The historic bridge was imploded on January 19, 2014, and removed from the National Register that year.

+Current bridge

+In March 2009, Nebraska Department of Roads approved a plan for a new bridge, which would be 650 ft south of the old bridge.
+The new Rulo bridge opened in 2013.

-The new Rulo bridge opened in 2013, and the historic bridge was imploded on January 19, 2014.
-It was removed from the National Register the next year.
-The replacement bridge was indefinitely closed to all traffic in April 2019 as a result of the 2019 Midwestern U.S. floods.
+The bridge was indefinitely closed to all traffic in April 2019 as a result of the 2019 Midwestern U.S. floods.
 It reopened in September 2019 for access to Missouri Route 111, and the remainder of U.S. Route 159 was reopened in late October for access to Interstate 29.